 How to Develop a Marketing Strategy

-The Importance of a Marketing Strategy?
+What is the Importance of Developing a Marketing Strategy?

 In summary, the marketing strategy will represent the dynamics of the organization and the marketplace and drive a consensus as to what direction the company should take.

-What the Marketing Strategy Includes
+What a Marketing Strategy Includes:

 In building a marketing strategy it includes the following key components:

-- The starting point of the Strategy will be understanding the driving forces in the industry.
+- The starting point of the strategy will be understanding the driving forces in the industry.